mvolkmann/blog/src/smalltalk.md

 I'll go on record saying that I do not find this helpful.
 I wish it did not show those messages.

-start with pac because there is no warranty that you do not want to send that message to that object even though it does not understand it.
-But, in the case of Smalltalk because we know its type, it shows the selectors in blue, to let you know that is not a message that will respond unless you implement it.

 If a message is sent to an object from a Workspace window and no compatible method is found, the following popup will appear: